20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Ball and cones

-If you want to, like he did, learn to play like at La Masia, check out this FC Barcelona summer camp.
+If you want to learn how to play like at La Masia, check out this FC Barcelona summer camp.

-This group of exercises from Become Elite makes the previous cones exercise a little more complex and creates different spaces with cones in which the ball must be moved at different speeds.
-The positive side in comparison to the previous one, in addition to its greater complexity, is that it also serves to work on physical toning and endurance if carried out at a high pace, or by applying changes in intensity.
+This group of exercises from Become Elite makes the previous cones exercise a bit more complex, and creates different spaces with cones in which you must drive the ball at different speeds.
+The positive side of the previous one, in addition to its greater complexity, is that it also serves to work on physical toning and endurance if carried out at a high pace, or by applying changes in intensity.

 ➔ Exercise level: Medium